Florida Botanical Gardens: Majeed Discovery Garden

 The Majeed Discovery Garden (MDG) is a place for children to learn and explore an accessible children's garden, located inside the FBG.
 The 2 acres site is located along McKay Creek with 500 linear feet of frontage.
 It is also adjacent to an acre of wetland and native plant buffer on the east and southern boundaries of the Garden, and includes a pond area for additional exploration of aquatic ecosystems.
 The MDG is for hands-on and experiential education.
 Its goal is to entice, engage, and educate children through discovery and play.
 The garden has an outdoor classroom, sensory garden, pollinator landing, and potting area.

-The total estimated construction cost is $3,000,000, including design, permits, and construction. $800,000 has been secured from additional donors, including a generous gift from the David Berolzheimer Foundation.
-The Majeed Foundation has contributed $1,000,000.
-The FBGF has provided $500,000+ for the initial costs.
+The total estimated construction cost is $3 million, including design, permits, and construction. $800,000 has been secured from additional donors, including a generous gift from the David Berolzheimer Foundation.
+The Majeed Foundation has contributed $1 million.
+The FBGF has provided over $500,000 for the initial costs.

 Programs and partnerships

 The Florida Botanical Gardens is managed by Pinellas County Parks and Conservation Resources Department, with partnerships with many organizations, such as Creative Pinellas, Florida Native Plant Society, Florida Nursery, Growers and Landscape Association (FNGLA), Florida West Coast Orchid Society, UF/IFAS Extension, Heritage Village, Professional Association of Visual Artists (PAVA), Pinellas County 4-H Association, Pinellas County Farm Bureau, Tampa Bay Water, Pinellas County, and Pinellas Community Foundation.

 These partnerships create activities and events for people of all ages, including family-friendly programs like scavenger hunts and art exhibitions.
 The Gardens' formal partnership with University of Florida’s Institute of Food and Agricultural Sciences (UF/IFAS) also provides opportunities for home gardeners and landscape professionals on various procedures.
 The FBG is a demonstration garden for UF/IFAS.
 The Visitor Center at the FBG is home to the Pinellas Extension of UF/IFAS and offers diagnostic services and other information about plants and agriculture.

 An educational sign about pond water placed in the Florida Botanical Gardens.

-A collaboration with Tampa Bay Water is providing educational outreach, as the FBGF was one of a number of organizations and schools that received a combined $30,000 in grant funds from Tampa Bay Water. $5,500 of this money was used to manufacture and install 15 new educational signs about water use and conservation.
+A collaboration with Tampa Bay Water is providing educational outreach, as the FBGF was one of several organizations and schools that received a combined $30,000 in grant funds from Tampa Bay Water. $5,500 of this money was used to manufacture and install 15 new educational signs about water use and conservation.

-The Foundation collaborates with the Florida West Coast Orchid Society (FWCOS) on some events, including repotting clinics, plant sales, and more.
+The Foundation collaborates with the Florida West Coast Orchid Society (FWCOS) on various events, including repotting clinics, plant sales, and other activities.
 FWCOS is a non-profit plant society dedicated to the preservation and conservation of orchids.
 It is an affiliated society of the American Orchid Society and is open to everyone interested in the culture, enjoyment, and study of orchids.